NunoSilva04/Malenia-BossFight/README.md

 **IMPORTANT:**
 The project expects all third-party assets to be inside a folder called `third-party-assets`.

-- If extracting the zip creates a bunch of files directly on your desktop (or other location) instead of a folder, **manually create a folder named `third-party-assets`** and move all extracted contents into it:
+- If extracting the zip creates a bunch of files directly on your desktop (or other location) instead of a folder, **manually create a folder named `third-party-assets`** and move all extracted contents into it.
+- In the end you should have something like this

+![]

 4. Open the project and go to **third-party-assets/portfile.cmake** and replace any instance of **pathToAssets** to your new file path